Written by Dr. Nancy Ash, DD, PhD, worldwide executive director of the NewEarth University, a new-paradigm learning initiative of the NewEarth Project

 Open yourself to transcendental generosity.

-Merge with the sky (eyes are open and soft) and rest there in your true nature.
+Merge with the sky (eyes are open and soft) and relax – rest there for a while in your true nature.

 Yours in the Greatest Degree of Love,

-His Eminence Khenchen Palden Sherab Rinpoche with Reverend Dr. Nancy Ash, 1989 and 1993
+His Eminence Khenchen Palden Sherab Rinpoche with Rev. Dr. Nancy Ash, 1989 and 1993